 AP courses are the highest level of coursework that a student can take in high school, preparing them for the rigors of academic work in college.
 Having good grades in AP classes and passing grades on the associated tests may be enough to catch the eye of a college admissions counselor.
 Particularly impressive are older students who elect to take the most challenging classes offered by their high schools, even if they don’t need them to graduate, and students who have taken AP classes consistently throughout their high school careers.
-Besides making students into competitive applicants, passing grades on AP exams may be immediately transferrable into college credit or placement out of introductory college-level classes.
+Besides making students into competitive applicants, passing grades on AP exams may be immediately transferable into college credit or placement out of introductory-level college classes.
 Different colleges have different score requirements for credit and placement.
 Search for your prospective institutions and their AP policies here.

 What AP classes can I take?

 Though not all classes are offered at all high schools, there are 38 different AP courses that may be offered to students throughout their high school careers.
-These are detailed in the chart below as listed on the AP Student website.

 How many AP classes should I take?

 Loading up your schedule with AP classes may sound like a great idea, but you have to make sure to factor in how much time and effort each class will require.
-Since AP classes are taught at a higher level, the associated workload is higher than advanced or honors classes.
+Since AP classes are taught at a higher level, the associated workload is higher than in advanced or honors classes.
 Take no more AP classes than you would feel comfortable taking.
 A good rule of thumb is to try out one or two AP classes as a freshman or sophomore, and then adjust your course load the following years.
 If managing two AP classes as a sophomore was easy, try taking three as a junior.
 Remember, senior year, you will have a heavier workload during the fall semester as you plan for the future and/or apply for college.
 Don’t take so many classes that you don’t have time to complete your other obligations.

 Can I take an AP test without having taken the associated AP class?